 Here is a mock-up of what a test would have looked like if I had run traffic to various titles for the article you are reading.
 This is a mockup, the numbers are not authentic.

-The column called CTR.
-Click Through Ratio indicates the winner.
+The column called CTR (Click Through Ratio) indicates the winner.
 That is the best title or headline.
 I circled it in red.
 These are real results, I just cropped them from a different campaign for this example.

-Run this all ten of these ads in one Google Adwords group or Facebook “ad set” in one campaign for one week.
-You can also use Facebook if you want to use an image and have more space for longer subtitle or description.
+Run all ten of these ads in one Google Adwords group or Facebook “ad set” in one campaign for one week.
+You can also use Facebook if you want to use an image and have more space for a longer subtitle or description.
 The process of testing is the same for both platforms.
-Facebook might get you better results since they are NOT looking for your key word, they are getting your ad thrown at them and they might or might not find it interesting.
+Facebook might get you better results since they are NOT looking for your keyword, they are getting your ad thrown at them and they might or might not find it interesting.
 Set your budget for $10 per day.

-All you care about it the click percentage that is the winner.
+All you care about is the click percentage that is the winner.
 CTR, Click through ratio.
 The total number of clicks could be misleading if you got more views.
 You can confirm this by looking at the traffic on the ten different article pages with different titles, assuming you installed a tracking service like google analytics before you started this campaign.